-HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES Earthquake The City of Seward would experience loss ratios of 0.01% (\$58K) and 3.04% (\$17M) following the M7.1 event or M9.2 scenario, respectively.
+HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES There is limited developable land in Seward and much of what appears to be appropriate for development is at risk to flooding due to sediment issues and related channel migration.
+Consider beach nourishment projects using removed gravel.
+Earthquake The City of Seward would experience loss ratios of 0.01% (\$58K) and 3.04% (\$17M) following the M7.1 event or M9.2 scenario, respectively.
 Additionally, 46.06% of the buildings in Seward were built with moderate building codes.
 Adopt and enforce updated building code provisions that reduce earthquake risk.
 Develop a priority list for essential facility earthquake retrofits.
 Develop an outreach program about earthquake risk and mitigation activities for homes, schools, and businesses.
 Tsunami In the City of Seward, 13.14% of improved parcels are within the tsunami zone, with an estimated value of almost \$62M.
 Adopt and enforce building codes and design standards for tsunami-resistant design.
 Limit new development in tsunami run-up areas.
 Elevate or relocate critical infrastructure.
 Provide education and outreach materials to educate residents about risks and evacuation routes.
 Dam Failure The USACE is conducting a Hybrid Risk Assessment of the Lowell Creek Dam.
 The risk assessment will include: Potential failure mode analysis existing condition of project with credible failure modes risk reduction alternatives The tentative schedule of this study is between June 2017 and August 2019.
 Map dam failure inundation areas.
-Provide outreach to homeowners and business-owners regarding risk.
+Provide outreach to homeowners and business owners regarding risk.
 Adopt higher regulatory floodplain standards in mapped dam failure inundation areas.
 Establish early warning capability downstream of listed high-hazard dams.
+Levees Numerous levees (many of which are essentially just gravel banks), constructed at different times in and around the city to protect different areas, are well beyond their original intended useful life and could be at risk to breaching.
+Multiple levees have eroded during flood events in recent years.
+Some have been restored, but future breaches of these levees could lead to major damage to schools, residences, and businesses.
+Conduct regular maintenance for drainage systems and flood control structures.
+Map levee failure inundation areas.
+Provide outreach to residents and businesses in levee failure inundation areas.
+Work with landowners, businesses, and levee partners to gather information about levee stability and maintenance.

-While federal funding for these projects is limited, FEMA recommends incorporating them into your Natural Hazards Mitigation Plan in case disaster funds become available.
-Additional funding may be available through your community's Capital Improvement Planning process, bond authority, or other local, state, or private funding source.
+While Federal funding for these projects is limited, FEMA recommends incorporating them into your Natural Hazards Mitigation Plan in case disaster funds become available.
+Additional funding may be available through your community's capital improvement planning process, bond authority, or other local, State, or private funding source.
 More information on how to mitigate the effects of natural hazards can be found in FEMA's Local Mitigation Planning Handbook:

-Additional information on integrating your Hazard Mitigation Plan with the local planning process can be found here:
+Additional information on integrating your HMP with the local planning process can be found here: